H&M

-H & M Hennes & Mauritz AB or H&M Group (abbreviated H&M) is a multinational clothing company based in Sweden that focuses on fast-fashion clothing for men, women, teenagers, and children.
-As of 23 June 2022, H&M Group operates in 75 geographical markets with 4,801 stores under the various company brands, with 107,375 full-time equivalent positions.
+H & M Hennes & Mauritz AB, commonly known by its brand name H&M, is a Swedish multinational fast fashion retailer headquartered in Stockholm.
+Known for its fast fashion business model, H&M sells clothing, accessories, and homeware.
+The company has a significant global presence, operating thousands of stores across 75 geographical markets and employing over 171,000 people worldwide.

-H&M is the second largest international clothing retailer.
-H&M was founded by Erling Persson, and its current CEO is Helena Helmersson.
+H&M is the second-largest international clothing retailer after Inditex.
+H&M was founded by Erling Persson in 1947 under the name Hennes.
+The CEO of H&M from 2020 to 2024 was Helena Helmersson.
+The current CEO, as of January 2024, is Daniel Ervér.

 History

+Foundation

-The company was founded by Erling Persson in 1947 when he opened his first shop in Västerås, Sweden.
-The shop, called Hennes (Swedish for "hers"), exclusively sold women's clothing.
-Another store opened in Norway in 1964.
-In 1968, Persson acquired the hunting apparel retailer Mauritz Widforss in Stockholm, which led to the inclusion of a menswear collection in the product range, and the name change to Hennes & Mauritz.
+The business was established in 1947 by Erling Persson, when he opened his first shop in Västerås, Sweden.
+The shop was called Hennes (Swedish for 'hers') and only sold women's clothing.
+Another store opened in Norway, in 1964.
+In 1968, Persson acquired the hunting apparel retailer Mauritz Widforss, located in Stockholm, which led to the inclusion of a menswear collection in the product range, and the name was changed to Hennes & Mauritz.

 The company was listed on the Stockholm Stock Exchange in 1974.
 Shortly after, in 1976, the first store outside Scandinavia opened in London.
-H&M continued to expand in Europe and began to retail online in 1998 with the domain hm.com registered in 1997, according to data available via Whois.
+H&M continued to expand in Europe and began to retail online in 1998 with the domain hm.com, which was registered in 1997, according to data available via WHOIS.
 The opening of its first U.S. store on 31 March 2000 on Fifth Avenue in New York City marked the start of its expansion outside of Europe.

-Home Furnishings
+Home furnishings

 In 2008, the company announced in a press release that it would begin selling home furnishings.
 While initially distributed online, the home furnishing items are now sold at H&M Home stores worldwide.

 Other brands

-Concept stores, including COS, Weekday, Monki, and Cheap Monday, were launched following H&M's expansion in Asia.
+Concept stores, including COS, Weekday, Monki and Cheap Monday, were launched following H&M's expansion in Asia.
 In 2009 and 2010, brand consultancy Interbrand ranked H&M as the twenty-first most-valuable global brand.
 Its worth was estimated at $12 billion to $16 billion.
 Under the "H&M with Friends", H&M will partner with Good American, a brand founded by Khloe Kardashian and Emme Grede, to feature their products in H&M's Swedish and German e-commerce shops.
+In 2017, H&M founded a new concept store Arket.
+In 2023, H&M launched its clothing line for children and teenagers, called "H&M by Mary Verdawn Sulmeron", exclusively sold for the Philippine market.

 Store openings worldwide

 H&M operated 2,325 stores at the end of 2011.
 At the end of August 2012, they were operating 304 more stores, bringing the total to 2,629.
 In September 2013, the retailer opened its 3000th store in Chengdu, China.
+In 2023, the company announced that it will enter the Brazilian market in both physical and digital formats, expected to begin operations in 2025.